-Established in 1989, the Galiano Conservancy Association’s primary purpose is to protect, steward and restore Galiano Island ecosystems by creating a network of natural areas where a healthy environment, learning and a love of nature flourish.
+For over 30 years, the Galiano Conservancy has devoted itself to protecting, stewarding and restoring BC Gulf Island ecosystems by creating a network of natural areas where a healthy environment, learning and a love of nature flourish.

-- Providing nature-based learning experiences to people of all ages, to improve ecological awareness and foster environmental leadership.
+- Providing nature-based learning experiences to people of all ages.

-- Researching and implementing effective, sustainable and sound methods for environmental management.
+- Researching and implementing effective and sustainable environmental management techniques.

-- Demonstrating sustainable living practices that reduce our ecological footprint, including mitigating and adapting to climate change.
+- Developing and promoting sustainable living practices to mitigate and adapt to climate change.

-Through covenants and land purchases, the Conservancy restored and protected more than 2000 acres of land on Galiano Island, in one of the most ecologically sensitive areas of BC.
+Through covenants and land purchases, the Conservancy protects and stewards more than 2000 acres of land on Galiano Island, in one of the most ecologically sensitive areas of BC.

 Some of our current projects include the restoration of ecosystems around Mount Sutil, Pebble Beach, Laughlin Lake and the Millard Learning Centre (MLC) and the management of our overabundant deer population.

 The MLC, a living laboratory for ecological restoration, sustainable food production and small-scale, renewable energy generation, features a compost hotspot, a native plant nursery, the Nuts’a’maat Forage Forest, a permaculture food forest and a net-zero grid-tied solar array.